Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 1 Concept and tasks of psychodiagnostics

-2 The concept and tasks of psychodiagnostics
+2 Concept and tasks of psychodiagnostics

-PSYCHODIAGNOSTICS OF THE ELDERLY PEOPLE
+PSYCHODYAGNOSTICS OF ELDERLY PEOPLE

 CONCLUSION

-LIST OF USED LITERATURE
+LIST OF REFERENCES USED

 INTRODUCTION

-to study the concept and tasks of psychodiagnostics;
+study the concept and tasks of psychodiagnostics;

-The object of the course work -general psychology
+Object of course work -general psychology

 .1

 The question of “who is who” is the first question that a psychologist asks himself when starting to work with a client.
-One of the areas of psychological science - psychodiagnostics - will help to understand and determine the unique personal characteristics of the client, his abilities, motives for actions.
+One of the areas of psychological science - psychodiagnostics - will help to understand and determine the unique personal characteristics of the client, his abilities and motives for actions.

 The term under discussion is ambiguous, and in psychology, there are two understandings of it.
-One of the definitions of the concept of "psychodiagnostics" refers it to a special area of psychological knowledge concerning the development and use in practice of various psychodiagnostic tools.
-Psychodiagnostics in this sense is a science in line with which the following general questions are posed:
+One of the definitions of the concept “psychodiagnostics” refers it to a special area of psychological knowledge concerning the development and use in practice of various psychodiagnostic tools.
+Psychodiagnostics in this understanding is a science in line with which the following general questions are posed:

 .What are the main methodological requirements for various means of psychodiagnostics?